brainbot-com/es-nozzle/doc/quickstart.rst

 You don't need to install any additional elasticsearch plugins, though having installed some plugins should also not interfere with es-nozzle.

-Elasticsearch indexes will be created by es-nozzle, so there's also no need to create indexes beforehand.
+Elasticsearch indices will be created by es-nozzle, so there's also no need to create indices beforehand.

 .. _RabbitMQ installation instructions for windows: http://www.rabbitmq.com/install-windows.html